 Yes – below is a section of the Constitution training video.
 You can also view the corresponding sections of the transcript and study guide as pdf files.

+Buy using PayPal or credit/debit card.
+You will receive the password to the training within 24 hours.
 (If I receive the order by 6pm I’ll send the password the same day.)

-The invoice can be paid via bank transfer (BACS), cheque or credit/debit card.
+Buy via invoice (if you order with a school email address).
+The invoice can be paid by bank transfer (BACS), cheque or credit/debit card.
 You will receive the password to the training within 24 hours of confirming you accept the invoice.

 Discounts are available for multiple purchases of 10 courses or more.
+Please contact me for details.

-Buy The Constitution Training Via Paypal or Credit/Debit Card (£29.99)
+Buy the Constitution Training By PayPal or Credit/Debit Card (£29.99)

-Click the button below to buy via Paypal or credit/debit card.
+Click the button below to buy via PayPal or credit/debit card.
 You’ll receive a payment receipt immediately.

+I will then email you the password to the training within 24 hours.
 (If I receive the order before 6pm I will send the password the same day.)

 Please note this course is suitable for clerks in maintained schools only (not academies, pupil referral units or sixth-form/FE colleges).

-Buy The Constitution Training Via Invoice
+Buy the Constitution Training Via Invoice

 If you order using a school email address (eg: [email protected]) you can pay by invoice.